jgewingmullins/ChatGPT_Rolodex/README.md

    pip install -r requirements.txt
    ```

-3. **Create configuration file**
+3. **Update configuration file**

-    Create a config.json file in the root directory with the following structure:
+    Update the config.json file in the root directory to include your personal credentials.
     ```json
     {
         "gmail_accounts": [